yeasin50/AssetsFor_/PC_F/midXM/readme.md

 all => https://docs.google.com/document/d/1hC_hm8tpnim44_WPMOQfFjQrkFEcFYxW2trtU5bZlC4/edit?usp=sharing

 Ans.
 1

 As default linear layout uses horizontal rotation.
 In our UI every widget takes match parent width.
 So in such a case, we are able to see only the 1st widget of our xml.
 To handle such an error we just have to use orientation as verticale in mainLayout.
+In a java file, there could also be an error while trying to press factButton without feeding proper input.
+Linear layout orientation error
+Calculation error on null
+Calculation error with string data type

  ~~~
 xml:
 <?xml version="1.0" encoding="utf-8"?>